geragcp/netmaker-k3s/README.md

 Optional step 2: Allows for internet acces but not LAN access

 ### 94-netmaker.yaml
-Optional step 3: This policy allows the pods to communicate between each other.
+Optional step 3: This policy allows the pods to communicate between each other and traefik.

 ### Tip
 Once it is running, Coredns created the corefile in the path you specified in 02-pvc.
 Go there and edit the default forwarder if you like.